PostHog/posthog.com/contents/handbook/people/team-structure/team-structure.md

 ### Engineering

 Engineering is spread out into three small teams.
 Team Platform is a scope-specific team which focuses on deployments and ingestion (see [Team Platform](platform) for more details).
 App teams East and West work on the PostHog product in general and they're split based on timezones for optimal collaboration.
 We mostly hire full-stack engineers and each team has expertise across the stack of the entire product.
-To learn what each team is working on you can take a look at [feature ownership](/handbook/engineering/feature-ownership).

 #### [App East](app-east)
 - [Marius Andra](/handbook/company/team#marius-andra-software-engineer) (Team lead, Full Stack Engineer)